mauryaavinash95/sky-shooter/README.md

 npm install
 npm start
 ```
-To visit the live version of the app, visit https://sky-shooter.herokuapp.com/
+To visit the live version of the app, visit https://sky-shooter.herokuapp.com/.
-The app does not use any game engine.
-Its purely built on React and Javascript.
+The app does not use any game engine, it's purely built on React and Javascript.